-Super easy and made with 6 ingredients only, these Puff Pastry Apple Tartlets are the perfect treat to enjoy in Autumn and Winter.
-Combining Frozen Puff Pastry, fresh Apples and a homemade Applesauce Filling, these Mini Apple Tarts make a delicious afternoon tea sweet treat or breakfast!
+Super easy and made with 6 ingredients only, these Mini Apple Tarts are the perfect treat or breakfast to enjoy in Fall and Winter.
+They simply combine some frozen Puff Pastry, fresh Apples and an Applesauce Filling.

 Why we love this Recipe